bjlkeng/bjlkeng.github.io/posts/a-variational-autoencoder-on-the-svnh-dataset/index.rst

   learning, where you use the encoder network to map your input to a latent variable space, you probably do want to stop on validation loss.
 Interestingly, I don't think that is the case here (please let me know if I'm wrong!).
+  **BK** *: Changed this to 2000 epochs but it started learning so slowly after 1000 or so that I probably could've stopped then.*
 * As mentioned above, I lowered learning rate to 0.0001 using the "Adam" optimizer.
   The optimizer choice was arbitrary, I saw it used somewhere else so I also used it.
   The learning rate was key, especially as I lowered the :math:`\epsilon` lower